Local Fragments, Global Gains: Subgraph Counting using Graph Neural Networks: Weisfeiler Leman Algorithm

 Two graphs $G$ and $H$ are said to be $k-$WL equivalent ($G\simeq_k H$), if their color histogram of the stable colors matches.
 We say that $G$ is $k-$WL identifiable if there doesn't exist any non-isomorphic graphs that are $k-$WL equivalent to $G$.

-Color refinement ($1-$WL) can recognise almost all graphs \cite{babai1980random}, while $2-$WL can recognise almost all regular graphs \cite{bollobas1982distinguishing}.
+Color refinement ($1-$WL) can recognise almost all graphs \citep{babai1980random}, while $2-$WL can recognise almost all regular graphs \citep{bollobas1982distinguishing}.
 The power of $WL$ increases with an increase in the value of $k$.
-The power of $k-$WL to distinguish two given graphs is same as with counting logic $C^{k+1}$ with $(k+1)$-variable.
-Also, the power of $k-$WL to distinguish two non-isomorphic graphs is equivalent to spoiler's winning condition in $(k+1)$-bijective pebble game.
-Recently, \cite{Dell2018LovszMW} has shown that the expressive power of $k-$WL is captured by homomorphism count.
+The power of $k-$WL to distinguish two given graphs is same as with counting logic $C^{k+1}$ with $(k+1)-$variable.
+Also, the power of $k-$WL to distinguish two non-isomorphic graphs is equivalent to spoiler's winning condition in $(k+1)-$bijective pebble game.
+Recently, \citep{Dell2018LovszMW} has shown that the expressive power of $k-$WL is captured by homomorphism count.
 It has been shown that $G_1\simeq_{k} G_2 $ if and only if $Hom(T,G_1) = Hom (T,G_2),$ for all graphs $T$ of treewidth at most $k$.

 The graphs that are identified by $1-$WL are \emph{Amenable} graphs.
-There is a complete characterization of the amenable graphs in \cite{arvind2017graph,kiefer2015graphs}.
-In the original algorithm, we initially color all the vertices with color $1$.
-However, if we are given a colored graph as input, we start with the given colors as the initial colors.
-Also, we can color the edges, and run $1-$WL \cite{kiefer2015graphs}.
+There is a complete characterization of the amenable graphs in \citep{arvind2017graph,kiefer2015graphs}.
+In the original algorithm, we initially colour all the vertices with colour $1$.
+However, if we are given a coloured graph as input, we start with the given colours as the initial colours.
+Also, we can color the edges and run $1-$WL \citep{kiefer2015graphs}.